 Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
+Maximum residual disinfectant level or MRDL:

+The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.

-ppm: Milligrams per liter or parts per million - or one ounce in 7,350 gallons of water.

-ppb: Micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.

-na: Not applicable.
+Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples. ppm: Milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. ppb: Micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water. na: Not applicable.

 Definitions: The following tables contain scientific terms and measures, some of which may require explanation.

-TCR: Total coliform rule MFL Million fibers per liter (a measure of asbestos) NTU Nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity) ppt: parts per trillion, or nanograms per liter (ng/L)
+TCR: Total coliform rule MFL Million fibers per liter (a measure of asbestos) mrem: millirems per year (a measure of radiation absorbed by the body) na: Not applicable.

+NTU Nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity) ppb: micrograms per liter or parts per billion-or one ouncxe in 7,350,000 gallons of water. milligrans per liter or parts per million-or one ounce in 7,350 gallons of water.
-per liter (a measure of radiotect (Ny)

-ppt:

-parts per trillion, or nanograms per liter (ng/L)

-ppq:

-parts per quadrillion, or pictograms per liter (pg/L)

-ppt

-parts per trillion, or nanograms per liter (ng/L)

-Treatment Technique or TT A required process intended to reduce the level of a contaminant in drinking water.

-Regulated Contaminants Detected

-Lead and Copper

-Definitions:

-Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-ALGs allow for a margin of safety.

-Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Lead and Date Action Level 90 th # Sites Over Likely Source of Copper Sampled MCLG (AL) Percentile \mathbf{AL} Units Violation Contamination Copper 8/23/2015 1.3 1.3 0.14 0 ppm No Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems Lead 8/23/2015 0 15 0.34 0 ppb No Corrosion of household plumbing systems: Erosion of natural deposits

-Regulated Contaminants

-Inorganic Contaminants Collection Date Highest Level Detected Range of Levels Detected MCLG MCL Units Violation Likely Source of Contamination Arsenic 2017 2.8 0-2.8 0 10 ppb No Erosion of natural deposits; Runoff from orchards; Runoff from glass Barium 2017 0.317 0.294 - 0.317 2 2 ppm No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
-Fluoride 2017 0.19 0.13 - 0.19 4 4.0 ppm No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum

-Radioactive Contaminants Collection Date Highest Level Detected Range of Levels Detected MCLG MCL Units Violation Likely Source of Contamination Combined Radium 226/228 12/5/16 1.5 1.5 - 1.5 0 5 pCi/L No Decay of natural and man-made deposits.

-Synthetic organic contaminants including pesticides and herbicides Collection Date Highest Level Detected Range of Levels Detected MCLG MCL Units Violation Likely Source of Contamination Di (2-ethylhexyl) phthalate 2017 1 0 - 1.2 0 6 ppb No Discharge from rubber and chemical factories
+ppm: milligrans per liter or parts per million-or one oung ppq: parts per quadrillion, or pictograms per liter (pg/L) ppt parts per trillion, or nanograms per liter (ng/L) Treatment Technique or TT A required process intended to reduce the level of a contaminant in drinking water.
+Regulated Contaminants Detected Lead and Copper Lead and Copper Date Sampled MCLG Action Level (AL) 90 th Percentile # Sites Over AL Units Violation Likely Source of Contamination Copper 2018 1.3 1.3 0.14 0 ppm No Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems Lead 8/23/15 0 15 0.34 0 ppb No Corrosion of household plumbing systems: Erosion of natural deposits Regulated Contaminants Inorganic Contaminants Collection Date Highest Level Detected Range of Levels Detected MCLG MCL Units Violation Likely Source of Contamination Arsenic 2017 2.8 0-2.8 0 10 ppb No Erosion of natural deposits; Runoff from orchards; Runoff from glass Barium 4/21/17 0.317 0.317 - 0.317 2 2 ppm No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
+Fluoride 4/21/17 0.13 0.13 - 0.13 4 4.0 ppm No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum Radioactive Contaminants Collection Date Highest Level Detected Range of Levels Detected MCLG MCL Units Violation Likely Source of Contamination Combined Radium 226/228 12/5/16 1.5 1.5 - 1.5 0 5 pCi/L No Decay of natural and man-made deposits.
+Synthetic organic contaminants including pesticides and herbicides Collection Date Highest Level Detected Range of Levels Detected MCLG MCL Units Violation Likely Source of Contamination Di (2-ethylhexyl) phthalate 2018 1 0 - 0.9 0 6 ppb No Discharge from rubber and chemical factories Disinfectant Residual Disinfectant Year Average Level Range of Levels Detected MRDL MRDLG Unit of Measure Violation (Y/N) Likely Source of Contamination Chlorine (Free) 2018 1.79 1.0-2.6 4 4 ppm N Water additive used to control microbes.

-Disinfectant Residual

-Disinfectant Year Average Level Range of Levels Detected MRDL MRDLG Unit of Measure Violation (Y/N) Likely Source of Contamination Chlorine 2017 1.66 1.0-2.0 4 4 ppm N Water additive used to control microbes.